Rahimuddin Khan

 After the Partition of British India, Rahimuddin enrolled as the first cadet of the Pakistan Military Academy.
+He was posted along the future Line of Control during the Indo-Pakistan war of 1947–1948.
 As a captain, he was part of military action during the 1953 Lahore riots.
 He later commanded 111 Brigade in Rawalpindi and II Corps in Multan.
 As Chairman Joint Chiefs, he rejected the future military plan for the Kargil Conflict.

 As the longest-serving governor of Balochistan, Rahimuddin declared a general amnesty and ended all military operations in the province.
 His tenure saw widespread development, including the opening of Sui gas fields to Quetta, the construction of nuclear test sites in Chaghai, and the halting of the Baloch insurgency.
 He was credited with financial honesty, but controversially suppressed mujahideen entering the province during the Soviet war in Afghanistan.

-Rahimuddin refused an extension of service as chairman joint chiefs, retiring in 1987.
+Rahimuddin refused an extension of service as Chairman Joint Chiefs, retiring in 1987.

 Early life and family

-Rahimuddin Khan was born on 21 July 1926, in Kaimganj, United Provinces, British India, to a Muslim Pathan Afridi family, with roots in Kohat and Tirah.
-He was the nephew of educationist Zakir Husain, later the President of India, and the son-in-law of Husain's brother, a Pakistan Movement figure and member of the first Constituent Assembly Mahmud Husain.
+Rahimuddin Khan was born on 21 July 1926, in Kaimganj to a Muslim family belonging to the Pashtun Afridi tribe, with roots in Kohat and Tirah.
+He was the nephew of educationist Zakir Husain, later the President of India, and the son-in-law of Husain's brother, Mahmud Husain.

-He attended Jamia Millia Islamia University in Delhi.

-He opted for Pakistan during independence in 1947, enrolling as Gentleman Cadet-1 of the Pakistan Military Academy.
+He attended Jamia Millia Islamia University in Delhi, and opted for Pakistan during independence in 1947.

 Military service

-As a captain, Rahimuddin was part of the military operation under Azam Khan during the 1953 Lahore riots.
+Rahimuddin enrolled as Gentleman Cadet-1 of the Pakistan Military Academy.
+He was posted along the future Line of Control in Azad Kashmir during the Indo-Pakistan war of 1947–1948.
+As a captain, he was part of the military operation under Azam Khan during the 1953 Lahore riots.
 He attended Command and General Staff College at Fort Leavenworth, Kansas, and Command and Staff College in Quetta in 1965, and was posted to Hyderabad in 1969.
 He served as inaugural commander of 111 Brigade in Rawalpindi in 1970.
 Rahimuddin served as Chief Instructor at the Armed Forces War College at the then National Defence College, Rawalpindi, until 1975.

 Prime Minister Zulfikar Ali Bhutto requested Rahimuddin to head the new Atomic Energy Commission and nuclear programme, but was declined.
 As lieutenant-general, he became Commander II Corps in Multan in 1976.
 He was made Chairman Joint Chiefs of Staff Committee by General Zia-ul-Haq on 22 March 1984, a position he served in till 29 March 1987.